bioinfo-arctic/FSK2053/Spring_2025/Practical_genetic_data_and_database.md

 # Genetic data and databases

 By the end of this session, students will be able to:
-1. Access NCBI like database and explore the general features of such databases
+1. Navigate and explore the NCBI database to understand its structure and access genetic information.
-2. Know how to search and download nucleotide/protein sequence data and other sequence associated information from NCBI database
+2. Search for and download nucleotide and protein sequence data (e.g., COI sequences) and related metadata from NCBI
-3. How to use sequence similarity search tools like BLAST in online and standalone mode
+3. Use BLAST tools (online and standalone) to perform sequence similarity searches and interpret the results
-4. How to use these learnings in solving a real-life problem
+4. Apply sequence analysis techniques to investigate real-life cases, such as identifying mislabeled seafood using DNA data

 Files: unknown.fasta and metadata we use for this practical are uploaded in the canvas.